Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

     If you did not enter a client license key in Alfresco Share, you must enter one when you open Microsoft Outlook.
 Navigate to **Alfresco Client > Configure > License** to enter your key.

-#### Installing the Alfresco Outlook Client in unattended mode {#installunattendedmode}
+#### Install the Alfresco Outlook Client in unattended mode {#installunattendedmode}

 You can automate the Alfresco Outlook Client installation by using the `msiexec` command.

 You might need local administrator rights to install .NET 4.5 and Microsoft VS Tools for Office Runtime.
-Ensure you have already installed the required AMP files in your Alfresco instance ([see this section](#install_amps)).
+Ensure you have already installed the required AMP files in your Alfresco instance ([see Install Outlook Integration AMPs](#install_amps)).

->**Note:** If you plan to use SAML Single Sign-On (SSO) for Alfresco Content Services authentication, ensure you have already installed and configured the Alfresco SAML module.
+>**Note:** If you plan to use SAML Module for Alfresco Content Services authentication, ensure you have already installed and configured the Alfresco SAML module.
 See [Installing SAML SSO in Alfresco](TODO_LINK:https://docs.alfresco.com/saml/concepts/saml-config-overview.html) and [Configuring SAML SSO](TODO_LINK:https://docs.alfresco.com/saml/tasks/saml-config.html) for more information.

 1. Extract the contents of the `alfresco-outlook-client-2.7.x.zip` file using a standard unzip tool.